Wide And Narrow Roads

 Fourth, false teachers do not really understand scripture even though they study, teach and preach the Bible.

 . . . wanting to be teachers of the Law, even though they do not understand either what they are saying or the matters about which they make confident assertions.
-(NASB) 1 Tim.
-1:7
+1 Timothy.
+1:7 (NASB)

-So they stray from the truth (1 Tim.
-6:3; 2 Tim.
-2:16-18).
+So they stray from the truth (1 Timothy 6:3; 2 Timothy 2:16-18).
 To those Christians who do not know their Bible, a false teacher sounds great.
 It is amazing how the Bible has been twisted, bent, distorted, and mutilated by those who appear to know the book.
 Yet, they are wrong.
 As a result, they deceive many and many accept their error.

 If anyone advocates a different doctrine and does not agree with sound words, those of our Lord Jesus Christ, and with the doctrine conforming to godliness, he is conceited and understands nothing; but he has a morbid interest in controversial questions and disputes about words, out of which arise envy, strife, abusive language, evil suspicions, and constant friction between men of depraved mind and deprived of the truth, who suppose that godliness is a means of gain.
-(NASB) 1 Tim.
-6:3-5
+1 Timothy 6:3-5 (NASB)

 Some years ago, some students from a Bible Institute in California went to a very large church in Berkeley, California.
 The Sunday morning service was pleasant and inspiring.
 The pastor baptized a baby.
 A missionary spoke about his work overseas.
 The music was familiar and encouraging, and the pastor’s message was very biblical.
 The pastor and church passed the tests that many would apply for concluding that the church was a “good church.”
 The pastor had charisma.
 He was humorous, pleasant, warm, and eloquent.
 Many would have returned and some might even have joined the church later.